How to Replace Your Serpentine Belt

 The Cost of Replacing the Belt

 If you’ve got a bad serpentine belt, don’t hesitate to get a new one.
 This will give you the peace of mind you need to get back on the road safely.
 Just think, the next time you purchase a belt may be the last time you’ll ever have to do so on that vehicle.
 More good news: serpentine belts are inexpensive compared to other car parts and components.
 A professional mechanic will normally charge between $75 and $120 in labor to remove the old belt and replace it with a new one.
 If you’re thinking about doing this work yourself, make sure you understand the process.
 You don’t want to drive around with an incorrectly installed serpentine belt.
+If you need help changing the belt, search through our list of local Preferred Shops in your area.

 When you’re in the driver’s seat of your vehicle, you probably don’t spend a lot of time thinking about the serpentine belt.
 As you understand more about how this rubber component powers your vehicle, you’ll start to appreciate it more.
 Keep your eyes and ears out for the signs of a damaged belt so you’ll know when you need to remove it and put on a new one.
-You can then continue driving safely, and your car’s performance will improve.
+You can then continue driving safely, and your car’s reliability will improve.